joernio/flatgraph/README.md

 That allows us to benchmark loading time and memory consumption:

 <details>
-  <summary>click to see details of odb2 benchmarks without generated schema</summary>
+  <summary>click to see details of flatgraph benchmarks without generated schema</summary>

 ```
 VM is version 19.0.2+7 with max heap 20480 mb.